 - c.
-All children, 12 years of age or older, may accompany other infants and children under 12 years old and will be considered as adults for the purposes of travel and will be charged the applicable adult fare. - 2) Acceptance of infants and children
+All children, 16 years of age or older, may accompany other infants and children under 12 years old and will be considered as adults for the purposes of travel and will be charged the applicable adult fare. - 2) Acceptance of infants and children a) For travel within Canada or between Canada and the United States

 Age Accepted Conditions Newborn to 23 months (infant) NOTE: Newborn to 7 days require their physician to attest to the infant's fitness to travel.
 Yes Only one infant is permitted per adult passenger.
 The infant may travel free of charge when the infant is held on an accompanying adult's lap.
 An infant for whom a seat is purchased must be properly secured in an approved child restraint device and will be assessed the applicable fare.
-2 to 11 years old (child) Yes These passengers are considered to be a child for the purpose of air travel and will pay the applicable child's fare if available, when accompanied by a ticketed passenger 12 years of age or older for the entire trip.
-These passengers must be either supervised by a passenger of 12 years or older or use the carrier's unaccompanied minor services, where applicable for children ages 5 and up who are travelling alone.
+2 to 11 years old (child) Yes These passengers are considered to be a child for the purpose of air travel and will pay the applicable child's fare if available, when accompanied by a ticketed passenger 16 years of age or older for the entire trip.
+These passengers must be either supervised by a passenger of 16 years or older or use the carrier's unaccompanied minor services, where applicable for children ages 5 and up who are travelling alone.
 (See Rule 65, Unaccompanied minors) The use of an approved child restraint device 12 years and older Yes is optional for children age two and up.
 These passengers are considered to be adults for the purpose of air travel and will pay the applicable adult fare.
 These passengers are eligible to travel unaccompanied and unsupervised.
-Furthermore, they may accompany infants/children 7 days to 11 years old.
+Those 16 years of age and older may accompany infants/children 7 days to 11 years old.